Ealing rail crash: Repairs at Old Oak Common

-On 17 December 1973, Western Talisman was the locomotive on the 05:45 Plymouth-Paddington service and had run normally as far as Reading where one of the locomotive's two engines broke down, to which another locomotive was forced to haul the train to Paddington, where the Western Talisman was stored until the afternoon of 18 December, when the engine was worked to Old Oak Common Depot for maintenance to be carried out to fix the problem.
+Two days previously, on 17 December 1973, Western Talisman had been the locomotive on the 05:45 Plymouth-Paddington service and had run normally as far as Reading where one of the locomotive's two engines broke down, resulting in another locomotive taking over the train to Paddington.
+At Paddington, Western Talisman was stored until the afternoon of 18 December, when the engine was worked light to Old Oak Common Depot for maintenance to be carried out to fix the problem.
 The engine arrived at Old Oak in the late evening, and was put under the control of maintenance staff.
-At around 22:00, Engineer C.O.
-Pitter was directed to charge the batteries of the locomotive, to which he opened a battery box door and plugged in the wire to charge the batteries.
-Owing to some difficulty in getting the door to fall without raising the "pear-drop", Pitter was forced to raise the "pear-drop" before he could open the carriage-locks and left the catch in this way up until the point that he finished duty at 06:30 on 19 December, finding the engine still on charge.
+At around 22:00, engineer C.O.
+Pitter was directed to charge the batteries of the locomotive, to do which he opened a battery box door and plugged in the charging wire.
+Owing to some difficulty in getting the battery box door to open, Pitter was forced to raise the "pear-drop" lock before he could open the carriage-locks; he left the catch in this open position when he finished duty at 06:30 on 19 December, having found the engine to be still on charge.

-At some time between 06:30 and just after 07:00, when Shift Supervisor L. Wiggins came to discuss matters and found that somebody had closed the battery box door, although at this time, such an event was usual and when Pitter put the locomotive on charge, he had run the wires underneath the locomotive's skirting and as such, they were unaffected by the doors, which due to the cramped conditions of Old Oak's maintenance area, were oftentimes shut to save room.
+At some time between 06:30 and just after 07:00, Shift Supervisor L. Wiggins came to discuss matters and found that somebody had closed the battery box door.
+At this time such an event was usual, and when Pitter put the locomotive on charge he had run the wires underneath the locomotive's skirting, so that they were unaffected by the doors, which due to the cramped conditions of Old Oak's maintenance area, were often shut to save room.
 At no point after Wiggins' visit did anybody either re-open or lock the battery box doors until 12:00, when Wiggins' assistant G. Abbas arranged to have the locomotive moved outside for engine testing.
 Abbas told the engineers in charge of the engine to "box it up", which meant that the locomotive was to have any and all overhanging doors shut and locked for movement, which included the battery box doors, that were now under the control of Engineer F. Ashley, who had not had reason to examine Western Talisman until Abbas told him to.
-Ashley correctly removed the wires and took the locomotive off of charge, but under the belief that the doors were locked, failed to examine the battery box doors and left them in the open position with the "pear-drop" still raised and Abbas failed to examine his work.
+Ashley correctly removed the wires and took the locomotive off charge, but believing the doors to be locked already, failed to examine the battery box doors and left them in the unlocked position with the "pear-drop" still raised.
+Abbas failed to examine his work.
 As such, the engine was moved out of the maintenance shed with the door open.